-Brenda Kramer, Senior Advisor Responsible Investment

-Team Responsible Investment

-'I joined PGGM five years ago.
-What originally attracted me was the emphasis on sustainability.
-In government, where I had worked on European financial and economic dossiers for ten years, sustainability barely got off the ground.
+Brenda Kramer, Senior Advisor Responsible Investment Team Responsible Investment financial and economic dossiers for ten years, sustainability barely got off the ground.
 I had and still have the feeling that at PGGM, I can really contribute towards a better world.